Boundary criticality of the O(N) model in d = 3 critically revisited

 A highly non-trivial check of our RG analysis is obtained by comparing the behavior at the special transition $g^{spec,1}_*$ in $d = 3+\epsilon$ for large $N$ to what is known from direct large-$N$ treatment of the special transition.
 From (\ref{alphalargeN}), we have \beq g^{spec,1}_* \approx \frac{4 \pi \epsilon}{N} \left(1+ \frac{4}{N} + O(N^{-2})\right), \quad \eta^{spec,1}_n \approx 2 \epsilon \left(1 + \frac{3}{N} + O(N^{-2})\right), \quad N \to \infty. \eeq Then, at $g^{spec,1}_*$ from the Callan-Symanczyk equation (\ref{CS}), $\langle n^i(\rx) n^j(0)\rangle \sim \frac{\delta^{ij}}{\rx^{\eta_n}}$, i.e \beq (\Delta_n)^{spec,1} = \frac{\eta_n}{2} = \epsilon \left(1 + \frac{3}{N} + O(N^{-2})\right) + O(\epsilon^2). \eeq On the other hand, from direct large-$N$ expansion in arbitrary $3 < d < 4$, the boundary scaling dimension of $\phi$ at the special transition is:\footnote{We are using $\Delta_{\hat{\phi}} = \frac{d-2 + \eta_\parallel}{2}$, with $\eta_\parallel$ given by Eq.~5.15a of Ref.~\onlinecite{OhnoSpec}.} \beq (\Delta_{\hat{\phi}})^{spec} = d-3 + \frac{1}{N} \frac{2(4-d)}{\Gamma(d-3)}\left[\frac{(6-d)\Gamma(2d - 6)}{d \Gamma(d-3)} + \frac{1}{\Gamma(5-d)}\right] + O\left(\frac1{N^2}\right).\eeq which exactly matches Eq.~(\ref{Deltaneps}) to first order in $\epsilon$ and to $O(1/N)$.

 Another observation is that at $g^{spec,1}_*$ the boundary correlation length exponent, \beq \nu^{spec,1} = \frac{1}{|\beta'(g_*)|} = \frac{1}{\epsilon}. \eeq This means that the dimension of the relevant $O(N)$ scalar boundary operator $\hat{O}^{spec}_{rel}$ that drives one away from the special critical point is $\Delta_{\hat{O}^{spec}_{rel}} = d-1 -1/\nu_{spec} = 2 + O(\epsilon^2)$.
-For $N = \infty$, this agrees with the scaling dimension of the boundary operator corresponding to the most relevant bulk $O(N)$ scalar - see Eq.~(5.8) in Ref.~\cite{OhnoSpec}.
+For $N = \infty$, this agrees with the scaling dimension of the lightest boundary $O(N)$ scalar - see Eq.~(5.8) in Ref.~\cite{OhnoSpec}.
 Note that Eq.~(\ref{nuspec}) is actually correct to leading order in $\epsilon$ for any $N$, as long as $N > N_c$.